Source code for adaptive_scheduler._scheduler.slurm

 from typing import TYPE_CHECKING, TypeVar

-from adaptive_scheduler._scheduler.base_scheduler import BaseScheduler
+from adaptive_scheduler._scheduler.base_scheduler import BaseScheduler, _maybe_call

 from adaptive_scheduler._scheduler.common import run_submit